ALBANY, New York — A judge has once again dismissed a challenge to New York's property tax cap from the state's largest teachers union.

-The 2011 tax cap generally restricts school districts and local governments from increasing tax levies by more than 2 percent or the rate of inflation, whichever is less.
-The cap may be exceeded only with the consent of 60 percent of local voters.
+The 2011 tax cap generally restricts districts from increasing tax levies by more than 2 percent without the approval of 60 percent of voters.